Predominantly a disease of immunocompromised patients. Its incidence has been increasing over the past 20 years.

-Mucormycosis is a group of mold infections caused by fungi in the class previously known as Zygomycetes, now renamed Glomeromycetes.
-The most common manifestations are rhino-orbito-cerebral infections followed by pulmonary, cutaneous, disseminated, and GI infections.
+Mucormycosis is a group of mold infections caused by fungi in the class previously known as Zygomycetes, now renamed Mucormycetes.
+The most common manifestations are rhino-orbito-cerebral infections followed by pulmonary, cutaneous, disseminated, and gastrointestinal infections.

 RMP declares that she has no competing interests.

 University of Florida